University of Central Arkansas, 1998

 Residency: University of Arkansas for Medical Sciences, 2007

 Fellowship: Pediatric Orthopaedics & Scoliosis, Texas Scottish Rite Hospital for Children, 2008

-University Appointment: Associate Professor, UT-Campbell Clinic, Department of Orthopaedic Surgery
+University Appointment: Professor, UT-Campbell Clinic, Department of Orthopaedic Surgery

 Dr. Kelly is a member of the International Perthes Study Group and is the only physician in the study group from the state of Tennessee.